singuerinc/www/_projects/roberto-ivan-cano.md

 image_home: "roberto-ivan-cano"
 www: "http://www.robertoivancano.com/"
 priority: "priority-2"
+excerpt: Using Ruby on Rails as the foundation, this website showcases a custom-built CMS.
+It was a fulfilling project for me as each page was meticulously designed with unique details.
+For example, the "Travels" page features a customized Google Maps theme that displays locations where Roberto has worked.
+Users can click on a location to view the photos he took there.
+I took on the design responsibilities as well.
 ---

 Built on top of Ruby on Rails, this website features a CMS made from scratch.